College of Dentistry Policies

 Program Modification Statement

 The faculty of the College of Dentistry reserves the right to make changes in curriculum, policy and procedures when, in its judgment, such changes are in best interest of students and the College of Dentistry .
-Ordinarily, a student may expect to receive a degree by meeting the requirements of the curriculum, as specified in the catalog currently in force when they first enter the college, or in any one subsequent catalog published while they are a student.
-However, the College of Dentistry is not obligated to fulfill this expectation, or to offer in any particular year, a course listed in the catalog.
+Ordinarily, a student may expect to receive a degree by meeting the requirements of the curriculum, as specified in the bulletin currently in force when they first enter the college, or in any one subsequent bulletin published while they are a student.
+However, the College of Dentistry is not obligated to fulfill this expectation, or to offer in any particular year, a course listed in the bulletin.

 College Admission Statement

 The College of Dentistry, through its programmatic admissions committees, reviews student applications and supporting credentials in a timely manner.
 The resulting decisions and recommendations reflect high academic standards and observance of applicable legal statutes, as well as policies of the University of Tennessee System, the University of Tennessee Health Science Center, the College of Dentistry, and the individual programs within the college.
 Admissions procedures, processes and recommendations afford equal educational opportunity to all applicants without regard to race, color, national origin, sex, religion, age, handicap or veteran status.
 Details of program admission criteria may be found in the departmental sections of this bulletin.